roguephysicist/phd-thesis/README.md

 2. Page numbers on chapter headers
 3. Page numbers on front matter
 4. Consider separating main thesis from extended appendices
+5. make plot where we compare with and without MR for linear part at average depth